RajkumarDharmarajan/Online-Retail-Sales/README.md

 11. Quantity Count in Descriptions
 Analyzing how many quantities are associated with product descriptions to understand the relationship between product offerings and sales.

-Tools and Libraries Used
-Python: For data manipulation and analysis.
-Pandas: For data cleaning and preprocessing.
-Matplotlib & Seaborn: For data visualization.